zonakostic/D3_Visualization_for_Capstone/README.md

 - Install a code editor:  https://www.jetbrains.com/webstorm/
 -  Free educational license can be obtained here: https://www.jetbrains.com/student/

+If you prefer, you are free to use your own IDE.

 <b> Prerequisites </b>

 * **[Prerequisites page](https://github.com/zonakostic/D3_Visualization_for_Capstone/blob/master/Prerequisites/Prerequisites.md)**